Braidhaugh is perfectly located near Crieff as a

 Our park is positioned amongst several famous castles including Scone Palace and Glamis Castle.
-Lying just 2 miles from Braidhaugh, on the outskirts of Muthill, Drummond, Castle Gardens has arguably the finest formal gardens in Europe.
+Lying just 2 miles from Braidhaugh holiday park, on the outskirts of Muthill, Drummond Castle Gardens has arguably the finest formal gardens in Europe.
 The gardens were first laid out in the early 17th century and have been preserved to still include the ancient yew tree hedges and copper beech trees planted by Queen Victoria during her visit in 1842.
 The gardens contain a mile of beech avenues leading to the famous John Mylne Sundial.

 Situated less than an hour from our park, Go Ape! offers an adventure-filled day fit for the whole family.
 Here you can whiz down two of Britain’s longest zip wires stretching over 400m propelling you 150 feet above the ground, providing you with a jaw-dropping view of Queen Elizabeth Forest Park.
 From Tarzan swings to rope bridges; the course is perfect for thrill seekers and children as well as anyone who wants to explore and simply have some fun.

 Perthshire has several galleries to offer.
 Cnoc Scottish Arts & Crafts Centre is one of Crieff’s top holiday attractions offering local handmade arts and crafts for sale.
 The Stenhouse Gallery displays and sells Scottish artwork as well as housing a popular café.
 The Stuart Crystal Factory shop sells the famous Stuart-Waterford crystal as well as Wedgewood and offers an engraving service.

 Auchingarrich Wildlife Park in Comrie.

 Auchingarrich Wildlife Park in Comrie is packed with activities for all ages, and over.

 With over 50 different species of animals, all with timed talks throughout the day, whatever the weather you will find plenty to do inside or outside.